danielepanozzo/cg/README.md

 In this course there will be 4 mandatory coding assignments that will account for 70% of the grade.
 There will also be 2 optional assignments, for a total of 15% extra points.

+Please use the script `prepare_assignment.sh` to zip the submission folder, specifying the folder to zip as the first argument and the writeup document as the second document.
+For example, `sh prepare_assignment.sh Assignment_1 Assignment_1/writeup.pdf`.
+This will delete an existing zip file with the same name (in the case above, any existing `Assignment_1.zip` will be deleted).
+This may not work on Windows, so in that case make sure that you zip the parent folder and either indicate or provide the writeup separately in the submission.
+Please archive in to a `.zip` file in that case.

 ## Course Notes:

 The course notes will be adjusted along the way.
 The order is indicative and might change.